RISCV-MYTH-WORKSHOP/aug21-varghese-rahul-1/README.md

 This repository gives a strong overview of the toolchain for RISC-V and 2 easier pipelined examples due to TL-Verilog.

-1. Commands to help compile, disassemble, simulate and debug in Linux using RISC-V's toolchain
+1. Commands to help compile, simulate, disassemble and debug in Linux using RISC-V's toolchain
 2. A pipelined calculator with validity and recall for four basic operations: addition, subtraction, multiplication and division
 3. A 4 stage RISC-V pipelined processor that supports most of RV32I instructions